monarchwadia/react101/stage-6/README.md

 # React 101 - Stage 6 - State

-What if we wanted to support multiple timers, and not just one for Christmas?
+What if we wanted to support multiple timers, and not just one for New Year's?
 And what if we wanted to switch between timers using a dropdown?

 In this stage, we'll teach our code to change the target date based on a simple code change.
 This will lead into the next stage, where we'll apply the same change using a dropdown, in real time.